VittorioGatto/2021_ORTA_Stochastic_single-allocation_hub_location/README.md

 ## Python

 Linux users should have python already installed in their PC.
-For the other users I strongly recomment to install **Anaconda** and to use its terminal for installing new packages.
+For the other users it is strongly recommended to install **Anaconda** and to use its terminal for installing new packages.
 You can find details [here](https://www.anaconda.com/distribution/) and [there](https://www.anaconda.com/distribution/#download-section).

 ## gurobi